coveooss/linq/README.md

 The library is header-only.
 Therefore, to add it to your project, simply copy the content of the `lib` directory to a suitable place in your structure and add that path to your include paths.
 Look at the `test` project/makefile for examples.

 ## Compiler support
-`coveo::linq` requires a C++ compiler that is fairly up-to-date with the C++11/14/17 standard.
-It has been successfully tested with the following compilers; YMMV.

-* Microsoft Visual Studio 2015 Update 3
-* GCC 5.4.1
-* Clang 3.8.1

-There is also a branch named `ubuntu-14-04` with code that has been downgraded a bit to compile on Ubuntu 14.04 (as its name implies).
+This branch's code has been downgraded as to be able to compile on Ubuntu 14.04 (as its name implies).
+It can probably only be compiled with Clang.